bartwr/gdocs-site/CONTRIBUTE.md

 ## Styling

-The global app styles can be configured in `/imports/ui/App.css`.
+The global app styles can be configured in `/imports/ui/styling/stylesheets`.

-Styles for a specific components like the Navigation component can be edited in the same folder as the component, in example `/imports/ui/imports/Navigation/Navigation.css`.

-As you can see [in index.html](https://github.com/bartwr/gdocs-site/blob/main/client/main.html#L9) we link [Tailwind](https://tailwindcss.com/), which is a nice CSS library.
-You can for example add the class 'text-white' to give text a white color.

-NOTE: When using HTML in React, you need to use `className=""`, not `class=""`.
-Example:
-- Correct: `<a className="inline-block underline bg-aqua px-2" />`
-- Incorrect: `<a class="inline-block underline bg-aqua px-2" />`
+The project uses `gulp` to compile SCSS-styling to CSS.

 ## Closing words